renanpupin/react-native-media/README.md

 * Built with AVAudioPlayer and AVAudioRecorder.
 * Add `mute.caf` from the library to your project bundle
     * Project Navigator > [YOUR PROJECT NAME] > Build Phases > Copy Bundle Resources
+* Add 'Local Authentication' framework
+    * Project Settings > General and scroll down to the Linked Frameworks and Libraries section > Click on the + sign and add LocalAuthentication.framework.

 ### android